 All guides and staff have been fully vaccinated against COVID-19 since March 11, 2021, and received boosters on December 14th, 2021 and November 15th, 2022.

 Mask & Face Coverings

-Guides and guests are encouraged to wear a mask when social distancing is not possible.
-We provide free medical masks to our guests if they do not have their own.
+We provide free medical masks to our guests, if needed.
 The Grand Canyon National Park currently does not require masks inside any buildings in the park.
 However, this is subject to change.
 Each tour will begin with a discussion from the guide to the guests about current COVID-19 protocols and CDC guidelines.

 Food & Drink

 All snacks and drinks served on tour are in factory-sealed containers.
 Guides are certified Food Handler’s in the State of Arizona.
 We do not prepare or serve breakfast, lunch, or dinner to our guests.
 Lunch is served by a restaurant in the park.

 Guides and staff are required to take their temperature every morning before the start of the tour.
 If any guest or guide is not feeling well, has a cough, headache, fever, chills, shortness of breath, new loss of taste and/or smell, or has knowledge of any recent exposure to someone who has contracted COVID-19, the tour may be canceled.

 The maximum number of guests is nine, plus one guide, equaling a total of ten people in a vehicle.